NOC-OI/shell-extras/_episodes/06-permissions.md

 To change permissions, we use the `chmod` command (whose name stands for "change mode").
-Here's a long-form listing showing the permissions on the final grades in the course Vlad is teaching:
+Here's a long-form listing showing the permissions on the final grades in the course Nelle is teaching:

 ~~~
 ls -l final.grd